Electro-Magnetic Space-Time Duality for 2+1-Dimensional Stationary Classical Solutions: Introduction

+The electromagnetic duality was further explored in the context of $3+1$-dimensional charged gravitational solutions, namely in the works of Deser and al.~\cite{Deser_01, Deser_02} this field duality is applied to black hole solutions in several dimensions, such that computed electric solutions are mapped into dual magnetic solutions.
+Also in $2+1$-dimensional (planar) systems exact field and gravitational electric and magnetic charged solutions have been extensively studied in the literature~\cite{Kogan1,Kogan2,cyl_01, cyl_02, Stichel, DeserTekin, bh_CSmass, electric, oscar} (see also references therein).
+The motivation for these works is not purely theoretical as $2+1$-dimensional systems effectively describe real physical phenomena in condensed matter systems~\cite{Wilczek} and experimental searches for both elementary magnetic monopoles as well as for extended magnetically charged solutions in $3+1$- and $2+1$-dimensional systems are justified by the original Dirac argument~\cite{monopoles}.

-Here we explore a space-time duality put forward by Kogan in~\cite{Kogan1,Kogan2} concerning $2+1$-dimensional Einstein Maxwell Chern-Simons theories for static radial symmetric metrics.
-This duality is a space-time duality instead of a field duality.
-We extend this duality to stationary rotating spaces and discuss two possible ways of implementing the duality that depend on the signs of the ADM metric.
-We also relate both dualities trough a third duality consisting of a double Wick rotation such that we obtain a close web of dualities.
-Briefly we discuss the meaning of these dualities in $3+1$-dimensional space-time as well as the application of the dualities to $N$-form theories in higher dimensional space-times.
+For planar systems, a duality between electric and magnetic charged solutions was suggested by Kogan~\cite{Kogan1,Kogan2}.
+This duality acts directly in the $2+1$-dimensional space-time manifold ($t\to i\varphi$ and $\varphi\to it$) instead of acting in the electromagnetic fields and was applied to Abelian Einstein Maxwell Chern-Simons theories for static radial symmetric metrics.
+In this paper this map is extended to stationary rotating spaces and a new distinct space-time duality map is suggested ($t\to \varphi$ and $\varphi\to t$) that also maps electric into magnetic solutions (and magnetic into electric solutions).
+These two duality maps will further be related through a third duality map consisting of a double Wick rotation ($t\to it$ and $\varphi\to i\varphi$) such that a close duality web is obtained.
+The third duality does not map electric into magnetic solutions, instead maps standard gauge fields into ghost fields by swapping the relative sign between the gravitational and gauge sector of the theory.
+The lifting of these duality maps to $3+1$-dimensional space-time as well as their possible application to $N$-form theories in higher dimensional space-times~\cite{HigherD} is briefly discussed.

-In section~\r{sec.orig} we review the original duality as put forward by Kogan and generalize it to rotating spaces.
-In section~\r{sec.dual2} we propose a new duality of the same kind and in section~\r{sec.Wick} we relate both dualities by a third duality which is a double Wick rotation such that we obtain a close web of dualities.
-Finally in section~\r{sec.4d} we generalize the dualities to non-projected four dimensional solutions with cylindrical symmetry and briefly discuss $N$-form theories in higher dimensional space-times.
+In section~\ref{sec.orig} the original duality map as suggested by Kogan is reviewed and generalized to stationary rotating space-times.
+In section~\ref{sec.dual2} a new duality map is suggested and in section~\ref{sec.Wick} both dualities are related through a third duality map which is a double Wick rotation such that a close duality web is obtained.
+In section~\ref{sec.4d} the dualities are generalized to non-projected four dimensional solutions with cylindrical symmetry and their application to $N$-form theories in higher dimensional space-times is briefly discussed.